spring-attic/processor/README.md

+# processor is no longer actively maintained by VMware, Inc.

 # Reactive SpringOne2GX Demo

 You need MongoDB running to run this demo.
 It's a plain Spring Boot app, so run it with Maven: